Christopher Morel Player Props: Cubs vs. Blue Jays

 Christopher Morel At The Plate

-- In 33 games this season (45.2%), Morel has picked up an RBI, and in 14 of those games (19.2%) he had more than one.
-He has also driven home three or more of his team's runs in seven contests.
+- Morel has had at least one RBI in 45.9% of his games this season (34 of 74), with two or more RBI 14 times (18.9%).
+He has also been responsible for three or more of his team's runs in seven contests.

-- He has scored in 39 of 73 games this year, and more than once 8 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.